rvikr77/Hospital-Database/README.md

 # Hospital Database
-Developed a website using HTML, CSS, JavaScript,Ajax, PHP and MySQL.
+Developed a website using HTML, CSS, JavaScript, Ajax, PHP and MySQL.
 Could be used in hospitals by doctors and patients to save time.

 Stores data in hospital and storage tables.